 Size: 4.5″ x 7″

 Knopf’s Borzoi Pocket Books, series, eventually reaching at least 72 titles (see list below), initially featured striking art deco bindings and jackets at a price and format meant to compete with the Modern Library and other similar reprint series.
 The majority of the titles in the Borzoi Pocket Books were Knopf back catalog, but as a significant publisher, Knopf had an extensive back catalog to draw from.

-Early jackets (this one, on Benjamin Constant’s Adolphe is dated 1925) had an extravagant, art deco design (reused on all jackets) with author and book title.
+Early jackets (this one, on Benjamin Constant’s Adolphe is dated 1925) had an extravagant, art deco design (common all jackets) with author and book title.
 The book price ($1.25) and partial list of titles (continued on the rear jacket flap) are included on the front jacket flap.
 Series number is printed on the jacket spine.

 The back of the jacket describes the book (and the flap continues the catalog).